elektrotehnika/digel-asic-labs-fa24/lab1/README.md

 ## Lab Deliverables

-Solutions for lab [questions](#questions) should be commited to electronically using **GitHub**.
-Submit your answers to the following questions by writing the corresponding answers to `ans/Q*.md` files and performing a `git commit`.
+Solutions for lab [questions](#questions) should be submitted electronically using **GitHub**.
+Submit your answers to the following questions by writing the corresponding answers to `ans/Q*.md` files and performing a `git commit` and  `git push`.
 If needed, feel free to use [Markdown](https://www.markdownguide.org/cheat-sheet/) for formatting.
 When you finish with the lab exercise, please `git tag` your last commit with tag name *lab1* in order to mark the deliverable. **Otherwise, the last commit before the lab due date will be chosen as the deliverable.**

 ### Questions

-#### Question 1: Common terminal tasks
+#### Question 1: Common Terminal Tasks

 For 1-6 below, submit the command/keystrokes needed to generate the desired result.
 For 1-4, try generating only the 1 result (no extraneous info).